 Your freelancer did a great job.
 Seriously.
 They took your idea, turned it into something real, and helped you get paying customers.
 That matters.

-But somewhere around $5K-10K MRR, you start noticing things.
+Around that revenue range, you start noticing things.
 Features take longer than they should.
 Bugs pop up in weird places.
 You're explaining the same business context for the third time.
 And when you ask "should we rebuild this part?" the answer is always "it depends."

 That's not your freelancer's fault.
 It's a sign you've outgrown the relationship.